mrRachar/PyPMEWS/README.md

 A python implementation of the Pattern Matching and Extraction With Strings system.

 #### TLDR;
-Regex, but different: captures all repeated groups (if you want it to), slightly more consistant symbols
+Regex with a twist.
+Capture repeated groups if you want, and more consistant characters and meanings.

 ##### Important!
-Implementation practically completed, all features implemented.
-Does not have `^` start and `$` end yet, and also not ready for production use, as there may be a bug or two (or more).
-100% Python implementation means it mightn't be the fastest module you've seen
+Implementation essentially completed, but 100% Python implementation means it mightn't be the fastest module you've seen (see below).

 ##How To Use
 To create a pattern, just create a new `Matcher` object: